-- no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit.
+- a.
+No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b.
+No contraventions of any applicable code of professional conduct in relation to the audit.

 This declaration is in respect of Brickworks Limited and the entities it controlled during the financial year.